imperva/dsfkit/modules/aws/mx/README.md

 * `mx_password`: MX password
 * `secure_password`: The password used for communication between the Management Server and the Agent Gateway
 * `dam_version`: Version must be in the format dd.dd.dd.dd where each dd is a number between 1-99 (e.g 14.10.1.10)
-* `license_file`: DAM license file path.
+* `license`: DAM license file path or activation key.
 Make sure this license is valid before deploying DAM otherwise this will result in an invalid deployment and loss of time

 Refer to [variables.tf](variables.tf) for additional variables with default values and additional info.